 3. Cognitive Behavioural Therapy (CBT)

 Being mindful about thoughts helps with not giving power away to them.
 It’s ok to think anything, but we don’t have to hold on to the ideas or make them a reality.
-The excellent book The Happiness Trap explains how thoughts are like clouds; and just like clouds, we can choose to let them pass.
+The excellent book The Happiness Trap explains how thoughts are like clouds.
+Just like clouds, we can choose to let them pass.

-You can also learn how to practice mindfulness by taking an online course, like this one by my first and incredible coach Rod Francis.
+You can also learn how to practice mindfulness by taking an online course.
+This one is by my first and incredible coach Rod Francis.